Dynamical properties of convex cocompact actions in projective space: Cocompactness implies expansion

 Next we examine some of the dynamical behavior of pseudo-loxodromic sequences that have a repelling endpoint.
 Let $V$ be a normed vector space.
 For any $g \in \GL(V)$, recall that the \emph{norm} and \emph{conorm} of $g$ on $V$ are defined by

 \begin{prop} Let $g_n$ be a sequence of $\mc{K}$-pseudo-loxodromic elements with common endpoints $V_+, V_-$ and common neutral subspace $V_0$, and suppose that $V_-$ is a repelling endpoint (Definition \ref{defn:repelling_endpoint}) of the sequence $g_n$.
-Let $E_+ = V_+ \oplus V_0$.
+Let $U_+ = V_+ \oplus V_0$.
 The sequence $g_n$ satisfies

-\end{prop} The ratio (\ref{eq:sv_gap}) can be computed by fixing a norm on $\Rd$, and then choosing a lift of each $g_n$ in $\GL(d,\R)$.
-The value of (\ref{eq:sv_gap}) does not depend on the choice of lift, and the asymptotic behavior does not depend on the choice of norm. \begin{proof} We can fix lifts $\tilde{g}_n$ of $g_n$ in $\GL(d, \R)$ which restrict to the identity on $V_-$.
+\end{prop} The ratio in (\ref{eq:sv_gap}) can be computed by fixing a norm on $\Rd$, and then choosing a lift of each $g_n$ in $\GL(d,\R)$.
+The value of this ratio does not depend on the choice of lift, and the asymptotic behavior of the ratio does not depend on the choice of norm. \begin{proof} We can fix lifts $\tilde{g}_n$ of $g_n$ in $\GL(d, \R)$ which restrict to the identity on $V_-$.
 Our goal is then to show that

 or equivalently, that